Is Revenue Looking Your Gift Horse In The Mouth?

 is a boutique commercial and private client law firm in Sandyford, Dublin 18, Ireland.

-For further information and advice in relation to “Legal Speak”, please contact Deirdre Farrell, partner, Amorys Solicitors firstname.lastname@example.org
+For further information and advice in relation to “Consequences Of Purchasing A Property Involving A Gift”, please contact Wendy Scales, Legal Executive at Amorys Solicitors firstname.lastname@example.org

 , telephone 01 213 5940